nishant123001/shortener/README.md

 ## Guidelines

-Reviewing a code test can be subjective, so in the interest of transparency you'll get brownie points for:
+Reviewing a code test can be subjective, so in the interest of transparency you'll get additional points for:

 * Demonstration of understanding of [HTTP][http]
 * Use of established [Python idioms][python-idioms]